BlueBatRay2/FolderSync/README.md

 ## Possible Improvements Considered

 - Save out calculated hashes in source for reuse
-- Add far more unit tests for code coverage
+- Add more thorough unit tests for complete code coverage